Skip to the content.

 Required extensions

 To confirm the extensions have been installed correctly, clear the Extensions search bar.
 You should now see an extensions category called WSL: UBUNTU - INSTALLED (you may also see one for LOCAL - INSTALLED).
-Verify that the extensions you have just installed exist in the list under WSL: UBUNTU - INSTALLED.
+Verify that the extensions you have just installed appear in the list under WSL: UBUNTU - INSTALLED.

 WSL2 Ubuntu terminal in VSCode